PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

 PHP_CodeSniffer can have multiple coding standards installed to allow a single installation to be used with multiple projects.
 When checking PHP code, PHP_CodeSniffer can be told which coding standard to use.
 This is done using the `--standard` command line argument.

-The example below checks the `myfile.inc` file for violations of the _PEAR_ coding standard (installed by default).
+The example below checks the `myfile.inc` file for violations against the _PEAR_ coding standard (installed by default).

 ```bash
 $ phpcs --standard=PEAR /path/to/code/myfile.inc